 Significant traumas like rape, sexual abuse, accidents, witnessing significant events etc

 EMDR uses powerful techniques and coping skills to help clients move forward despite former adversity.
 The process involves patients identifying images or thoughts (resulting from painful memories) while their therapist uses body language, hand motions, and external tools to overcome the struggles of the patient.

 When children receive EMDR therapy, they go through a similar process (listed above).
 In essence, they think about the negative experiences that have impacted them while moving their eyes.
 When negative experiences harm children, numerous thoughts, feelings, memories, and sensory experiences can trigger recollection of the memory.
 EMDR helps children cope with their past by piecing together the messy and confusing memories into one coherent picture.
 As a result, children can learn how to overcome their emotions while leaving room for the development of positive memories in the years to come.

-As we have discovered first-hand throughout 2020, virtual meetings and connections are a viable solution for businesses, relationships, and overall communication.
+As we have discovered first-hand throughout the pandemic, virtual meetings and connections are a viable solution for businesses, relationships, and overall communication.
 Online EMDR therapy works similarly to in-person treatment, provided that participants have a reliable internet connection and equipment.